playrey2010/Reading-HTML-Form-Data-SpringMVC/README.md

 Problem addressed: Added @InitBinder method to trim all Strings starting and trailing whitespaces, and also trim down to null if String only contains whitespace.

 ### CustomerController.java
+The initBinder will also avoid problems of the "  Smith    " sort.
 ```
     // add an initBinder ... to convert trim input strings
     // remove leading and trailing whitespace